 - How can I sign up to receive information about UUSD?

 - Can I participate in activities if I am not a member?

 What is a Sunday service like?

 When you enter our church, you will be greeted and given an Order of Service outlining the service.
 You will be invited to introduce yourself if you wish.
-Readings, meditation, a sermon, an offering, and music are part of our Sunday service.
+Readings, A Time for All Ages, meditation, a sermon, an offering, and music are part of our Sunday service.
 We also have special services with different themes several times a year.
+Our minister presents three services a month; the remaining Sunday service is lay lead.
 A listing of our sermons and special services for this month is available.